Lea Michele Shows Off Her Tan In A Yellow Bikini In Sultry Photo

 Lea Michele is showing off her glowing tan in a new bikini photo shared on Instagram.
-The actress and singer, best known for her roles in Fox’s Glee and Scream Queens, was showing off some serious skin in a bright two piece this week as she soaked up the sun.
+The actress and singer, best known for her roles in Fox’s Glee and Scream Queens, was showing off some serious skin in a bright two-piece this week as she soaked up the sun.

 Michele shared a new photo of herself topping up her already impressive tan on the social media site on July 18, as she sported a yellow bikini top while shielding her eyes from the rays with dark aviator sunglasses.

-The star was laying back on a sun lounger in the new photo she shared with her more than 5 million Instagram followers, putting her arm above her head as she gave fans just a peek at her toned middle which was just visible in shot while smiling for the camera.
+The star was laying back on a sun lounger in the new photo she shared with her more than 5 million Instagram followers, putting her arm above her head as she gave fans just a peek at her toned middle which was just visible in the shot while smiling for the camera.

 Lea then revealed to fans that she was having some fun in the sun, simply captioning her latest upload with a peace sign emoji and a sun emoji.